Type: Package

 h

-the right hand size of the inequality constraint.
+the right hand side of the inequality constraint.
 Can be empty numeric vector.

 dims